F. Paul Anderson

 Calvin (Cal) D. MacCracken was born in Poughkeepsie, New York in 1919.
 He graduated from Princeton University in 1940, and MIT in 1941 with a degree in Mechanical Engineering.
 He began his career with the General Electric Co. and became the Director of the Creative Engineering Program.

-At General Electric he helped reduce the size of a British design for a jet engine, leading to his first patent of over 80.
-Upon leaving GE he founded a company, Jet Heat, whose first product was a residential forced-air furnace.
-In 1947 the company was renamed Calmac Mfg.
-Corp. with a primary focus on cooling storage.
+At General Electric he redesigned the combustion chamber and throttled the first jet engine ever built by GE, which was based on the British design, leading to his first of over 80 patents.
+Upon leaving GE in 1947 he founded a company, Jet Heet, whose first product was a residential forced-air furnace based on the jet combustion knowledge from GE.
+In 1966 the company was renamed CALMAC Mfg.
+Corp. with its primary product focus eventually becoming cooling storage.

-Calvin McCracken, a member of the New Jersey Hall of Famous Inventors, had accomplishments and contributions with more than 200 inventions, ranging from flexible duct heating/cooling, roller-type hot dog cooker, comfort controls for the Apollo astronauts’ space suits, plastic mat ice rink, and roll-out solar collectors.
+Cal was an original inductee into the New Jersey Hall of Famous Inventors, along with Einstein and Edison, based on his accomplishments and contributions in developing more than 200 products, many based on his inventions, ranging from 2” flexible pre-insulated heating/cooling ducts, roller-type hot dog cookers, comfort controls for the first astronauts’ space suits, plastic mat-type ice rink, and roll-out solar collectors.

-He is best known to ASHRAE for his pioneering work on OPC (off-peak cooling) for energy cost savings.
-It was MacCracken’s patented ice bank technology which played a key role in the rebirth of TES.
-MacCraken’s ice bank, essentially an ice-making mat of the type used in skating rinks rolled into a cylinder and placed in a tank full of water that could then be frozen and melted by circulating glycol solution through the tubing, met this need and continues to be the standard technology today.
+He is best known to ASHRAE for his pioneering work with thermal energy storage (TES) used for Off-Peak Cooling of buildings.
+It was MacCracken’s patented ICEBANK technology, which dramatically reduces the costly peak electric loads in buildings, by shifting cooling production to off peak hours, which played a key role in the rebirth of TES.
+The all plastic heat exchanger and tank continues to be the standard technology today.
 Coupled with the commercial activities of Cal’s company CALMAC, and his activity in ASHRAE to support the development of thermal energy storage technology, great progress was achieved from which we benefit today.
-The first installation of his thermal energy storage (TES) system, “IceBank” in 1983, helped to develop the Off-Peak Cooling market.
-This product is now being used in over 4,000 installations in 37 countries around the world.
+The first installation of his thermal energy storage (TES) system, “ICEBANK” in 1981, helped to develop the Off-Peak Cooling market.
+This product is now being used in over 4,000 installations in 60 countries around the world.

-Cal is credited with building the first “high velocity” style air handler.
-In the mid to late 40’s he developed a residential forced air furnace which used novel 2”, insulated flexible small ducts.
-In the words of Shaun Intagliata (Director of Business Development, Unico, Inc.), “Mr. MacCracken designed the most efficient HVAC technology in the 1950’s.
+Cal is also credited with building the first “high velocity” style air handler.
+In the late 1940’s he developed a residential forced air furnace which used a novel 2”, insulated flexible duct.
+In the words of Shaun Intagliata (Director of Business Development, Unico, Inc.), “Mr. MacCracken designed the most efficient residential HVAC technology in the 1950’s.
 His creation of a small duct delivery system was fully 60 years ahead of its time”.

 Another milestone contribution of Cal MacCracken, of great benefit to indoor ice rinks, is a special low-emissivity ceiling which is now installed in an estimated 2,000 ice rinks around the world.
 The patented Alumazorb Low Emissivity Ceiling is suspended over the ice surface, acting as a radiant barrier between the warm ceiling and the cold ice below it.
-The result is reduced energy consumption for freezing the ice up to 20-30 percent.
+The result is a 20-30 percent reduction of the energy consumption for keeping the ice frozen.
 Peter Martell, Executive Director of the Ice Skating Institute called Alumazorb “one of the most important advancements in the last 50 years.”
 In 2010 Cal was posthumously granted the Ice Skating Institute Frank J. Zamboni Award.

 Calvin MacCracken died at the age of 79.
 In the words of Clifford H. Rees (president of the Air-Conditioning and Refrigeration Institute at that time), “His pioneering efforts will be long remembered by an industry that will be ever grateful.
 His trail-blazing ideas benefited people and the world.”